Using Dev

 Use Hadoop dfs command

-dfs can be executed in three different formats: hdfs dfs, hadoop fs, and hadoop dfs.
-The following describes how to execute a file system job.
+dfs can be run in 3 different formats: hdfs dfs, hadoop fs, and hadoop dfs.
+To run a file system task:

 [test01@shell-0.dev.test01.kr.ch.naverncp.com ~][df]$ hadoop fs -ls